11 days Uganda Culture and Big 5 Adventure

 Day 9: Drive to Jinja, Visit Craft Shops & Take a Boat to the Source of the Nile

 After a relaxed breakfast, drive to Jinja a journey that takes about 5 hours.
 You will have lunch in this commercial town which blossoms with Asian architectural designs and lots of craft shops.

-You will have dinner in one of the best restaurants called 2 FRIENDS which is in the walking distance from guest house.
-Here, you can relax at the pool!
+You will have dinner in one of the best restaurants called 2 FRIENDS which is within walking distance from the guest house.
+Here, you can relax in the pool!

 Day 10: Drive Kampala & take a City Tour

 After breakfast, we drive from Jinja to Kampala.
-We shall have a city tour to visit the local food and hand crafts markets.
+We shall have a city tour to visit the local food and handcrafts markets.
 The biggest highlight of the day is visiting Kasubi tombs, a burial tomb for kings from the Buganda kingdom.
 A visit to Uganda’s national mosque will treat you to 3600 views of Kampala city.
 Known as Gadhafi Mosque, it has a sitting capacity of 25,000, making it one of the three biggest in Sub-saharan Africa.
-You will have lunch at 2K restaurant, one of Kampala’s favourite eat outs that specializes in local cuisines of tribes from the Bantu ethnic group.
+You will have lunch at 2K restaurant, one of Kampala’s favorite eat-outs that specialize in local cuisines of tribes from the Bantu ethnic group.